Detectability and Template Distinguishability of the Dark Ages 21 cm Global Signal with Wide and Sparse Frequency

-In light of this background, several projects aim to detect the sky-averaged 21\,cm signal from the Dark Ages, using moon orbiting satellite (e.g. CosmoCube \cite{2025RASTI...4...61A}, DAPPER\cite{2019BAAS...51c...6B}, DARE\cite{2017ApJ...844...33B}, DSL \citep{2021RSPTA.37990566C}, NCLE \cite{2020AdSpR..65..856B}, PRATUSH \cite{2023ExA....56..741S}, SEAMS\cite{Tanti2023SEAMSAS}, TREED \cite{TREED, TREED_prep}) and using moon lander (e.g. DEX \citep{2025arXiv250403418B}, FARSIDE \cite{2021arXiv210308623B}, LARAF \cite{2024RSPTA.38230094C}, LuSEE-Night \cite{2023arXiv230110345B}, TSUKUYOMI \cite{2024SPIE13092E..2LI,2024SPIE13092E..78Y}).
+In light of this background, several projects aim to detect the sky-averaged 21\,cm signal from the Dark Ages, using moon orbiting satellite (e.g. CosmoCube~\cite{2025RASTI...4...61A}, DAPPER~\cite{2019BAAS...51c...6B}, DARE~\cite{2017ApJ...844...33B}, DSL \citep{2021RSPTA.37990566C}, NCLE \cite{2020AdSpR..65..856B}, PRATUSH \cite{2023ExA....56..741S}, SEAMS~\cite{Tanti2023SEAMSAS}, TREED \cite{TREED, TREED_prep}) and using moon lander (e.g. DEX~\cite{2025arXiv250403418B}, FARSIDE~\cite{2021arXiv210308623B}, LARAF~\cite{2024RSPTA.38230094C}, LuSEE-Night~\cite{2023arXiv230110345B}, TSUKUYOMI~\cite{2024SPIE13092E..2LI,2024SPIE13092E..78Y}).
 These projects are designed to measure the signal from outside the Earth to avoid ionospheric effects.
 In addition, radio-frequency interference (RFI) is also a major obstacle, which could be mitigated by observing the signal from the lunar far side.

 Even if RFI can be reduced in this way, the most significant challenge arises from astrophysical foregrounds, dominated by synchrotron emission from our Galaxy, with contributions from free-free emission and emission from extragalactic radio sources, which can reach the noise level of $10^{5}$\,K at 15\,MHz.
 Thus, careful treatment of systematic errors is essential.
-For example, accurate instrument calibration and proper modeling of reflected-wave noise parameters are required to avoid non-smooth spectral structures \cite{2017ApJ...835...49M}.
-In addition, the chromaticity of the instrumental beam can create unwanted spectral structure due to the anisotropy of the foreground emission.
-A possible approach to avoid this issue is to measure a few frequencies with a variable-length dipole to achieve a stable instrumental beam shape over a wide frequency range, whereas a dipole measuring a wide band can suffer from large loss and beam chromaticity, which is motivated by the results of \cite{2024PhRvL.133m1001O} and is planned to be adopted in the TREED project.
+For example, accurate instrument calibration and proper modeling of reflected-wave noise parameters are required to avoid non-smooth spectral structures \cite{2017ApJ...835...49M, 2021MNRAS.505.2638R,2022MNRAS.517.2264M,2025MNRAS.543.4312K,2026MNRAS.546ag232K}.
+In addition, the chromaticity of the instrumental beam can create unwanted spectral structure due to the coupling between the non-uniformity of the antenna beam, the anisotropy of the foreground emission, and the spatial coordinates of the instrument \citep[e.g.,][]{2014MNRAS.437.1056V,2020ApJ...905..113H,2022MNRAS.515.1580S,2023MNRAS.521.3273S}.
+One of possible approaches to avoid this issue could be to measure a few frequencies with a variable-length dipole to achieve a stable instrumental beam shape over a wide frequency range, whereas a dipole measuring a wide band can suffer from large loss and beam chromaticity, which is motivated by the results of \cite{2024PhRvL.133m1001O} and is planned to be adopted in the TREED project.
 A similar concept for ground-based observations has also been proposed in \cite{Safari10464608}.